-Olam Ghana receives Top Employer Recognition in 2021
+Olam Ghana receives top employer recognition in 2021

 “We are delighted that Olam Ghana has achieved certification as a Top Employer in Ghana and Africa and there is no doubt that it is the various policies, practices and our broad HR People Agenda which have culminated in this prestigious recognition,” said Mr. Kenneth Antwi, Head of HR at Olam Ghana.

-“In our journey towards this proud achievement, I hasten to acknowledge the hard work and contribution of our senior leadership, led by the Country Head, Mr. Amit Agrawal, for his strong commitment to Olam’s people agenda and also the various leaders within our business portfolio,” Mr Antwi added.
+“In our journey towards this proud achievement, I hasten to acknowledge the hard work and contribution of our senior leadership, led by the Country Head, Mr. Amit Agrawal, for his strong commitment to Olam’s people agenda and also the various leaders within our business portfolio,” Mr. Antwi continued.